How to Crochet a Cactus: 3 Amigurumi Succulent Patterns

 5. Mini Cactus Keychain

 Worked with fingering-weight yarn and a tiny hook, a mini cactus keychain is a fantastic gift idea.
-This pocket-sized crochet cactus pattern uses the same basic shapes as the larger versions but scales everything down.
+This pocket-sized crochet cactus uses the same basic shapes as the larger versions but scales everything down.
 Attach a lobster clasp and a split ring, and you have an adorable accessory.

 6. Flowering Cactus